 - Loudness: normalise to the platform spec — typically RMS between -23 and -18 dB, peaks under -3 dB, noise floor under -60 dB.
 If you are new to loudness targets, our LUFS explainer covers the concept.

 Add the required silence at the head and tail of each file (often 0.5–1 second at the start, 1–5 seconds at the end), then export as a 192 kbps MP3 or to the platform’s spec.
-For more narration-style capture tips, the recording techniques hub and our podcast recording guide are both worth a read.
+For more narration-style capture tips, the recording techniques hub, our spoken word recording guide and our podcast recording guide are all worth a read.

 Frequently asked questions